imlauera/WizFlash/README.md

 python3 run.py
 ```

-*If you had any kind of issues running this, please let me know, I'm very active here and I'll read all the issues.*
+*If you had any kind of issues running this, please let me know, I'm very active here and I'll read all messages.*